alan2207/mobx-async-toolkit/README.md

 - `onError: function`
   - called if the query `fetch` function fails
   - called with the error passed as the first parameter of the function
+- `keepPreviousData: boolean`
+  - if set to `true` it will not clear the data before fetching it
+  - defaults to `false`

 ###### A `Query` instance will have the following properties and methods: